Four Reasons to Choose Hospitality Management at the CIA

 #1.
 It’s the most food-focused

-Our bachelor of science degree in hospitality management includes 30 credits in food and beverage—10 times more than at many other colleges.
+Our bachelor of science degree in hospitality management includes 30 credits in food and beverage.
 Why is that important?

-Because, jobs.
-There are almost a million new ones expected in the leisure and hospitality sectors by 2024, with a corresponding need for educated professionals with firsthand knowledge of food, beverage, and service.
+Maybe you don’t want to spend your entire career in the kitchen, but you need firsthand knowledge of food, beverage, and service.
 By understanding what goes on in the professional kitchen and dining room, graduates with a CIA bachelor’s in hospitality management will be much better positioned to create first-rate customer experiences.
 And they’ll have a big advantage with employers when it comes time to hire.

 “You’ll be working directly with culinary staff, and you may have to step in sometimes as well,” says hospitality management student Alessandra Sarria.
 “So it’s important to understand the back of the house.”